 - Cultural Staycation.
 There are so many amazing things to see that are near you, or just a short trip away.
 Enrich your mind with museums or art exhibitions.
 You can experience the city at its finest, and there are almost always student discounts to be had at any large tourist attraction.
 Why not be a tourist in a city you’ve never been to?
 If you are on a budget, be a tourist in your own city!
 I’m sure there are things you’ve never done because you’ve never thought of yourself as a tourist.
 Go a town over, and see what they have to offer.
 You never know – you might find an amazing hole-in-the-wall thrift store or a sweet little restaurant that makes the best apple pie you’ve ever eaten.

 At the end of the day, it’s important to remember that anything can be an adventure.
 Whether it’s taking a road trip or doing something for the greater good, spring break doesn’t have to be a monotonous cycle of sunscreen lathering and busy beaches.
 (Though if that’s your thing, more power to you!)
-Make a bold choice for spring break, and you will not regret it.
+Make a bold choice for your alternative spring break, and you will not regret it.

 Whatever you do, though, make sure you are able to recharge from school and really enjoy your time off.
 You’ve earned it!